C. S. Fly: Mollie Fly continues business

-Mary “Mollie” Fly continued to run the Tombstone gallery on her own after her husband's death and in 1905, she published a collection of her husband's Indian campaign photographs entitled Scenes in Geronimo's Camp: The Apache Outlaw and Murderer.
+Mary "Mollie" Fly continued to run the Tombstone gallery on her own after her husband's death and in 1905, she published a collection of her husband's Indian campaign photographs entitled Scenes in Geronimo's Camp: The Apache Outlaw and Murderer.
 Coral Henry, a young girl who the Flys cared for after her parents died, described Mollie as "about five feet of pure dignity, very plainly dressed, but in manner Queen Victoria had nothing on her."

 In 1912, the boarding house burned to the ground for the second time.
-A replica has since been built.
 The fire prompted Mary to retire and she moved to Los Angeles.
-Before she died, she donated her husband's collection of images to the Smithsonian Institution in Washington, D.C.
-She died in 1925.
+A replica was built some time later.
+Before she died in 1925, she donated her husband's collection of images to the Smithsonian Institution in Washington, D.C.

 In popular culture

 His images are very collectible and command premium prices today.
 A cabinet card of the image "Geronimo, Son, and Two Braves" was auctioned by the Heritage Auction Galleries in Dallas, Texas for $10,157.50 in 2010.
-A 6-5/8" x 9-1/2" albumen print photograph of "Geronimo and his warriors", taken in 1886, sold at auction on April 14, 2014 for $1,375.
+A 6-5/8" x 9-1/2" albumen print photograph of "Geronimo and his warriors", taken in 1886, sold at auction on April 14, 2014, for $1,375.

 C.S.
 Fly appears in Elmore Leonard's western novel Gunsights (1979).